martinpiper/C64Public/IRQTape/TapeTool/ReadMe.txt

 The "NovaishLoad" displays a screen that looks like the old Nova loader.

 If none of the auto-boot loader options are chosen then a different auto-boot loader is used.
-This loader doesn't use a tiny header, instead it uses a header with some extra filename and load address information.
+This loader doesn't use a tiny header (TinyHeader otft option), instead it uses a header with some extra filename and load address information.
 So instead of the real loader being written with "otft" it needs to be written with "otf" instead.
 For example use: otf "Loaders.bin" 255 .RealCodeStart .RealCodeEnd .MainSecondLoaderStart Instead of: otft "Loaders.bin" .RealCodeStart .RealCodeEnd